jumbosushi/js_practice/Eloquent Js/ch3_notes.md

 In this example, the environment outside of landscape can't see flat or mountain functions!

-Each local scope can also see all the local scopes that contain it => All variables from blocks around a function's definitions are visible!
+Each local scope can be seen by all the local scopes that contain it => All variables from blocks around a function's definitions are visible!

 => This way of scoping is called **lexical scoping!**